spdx/spdx-spec/chapters/5-snippet-information.md

 </Snippet>
 ```

-## 5.7 Snippet Comments on License <a name="5.7"></a>
+## S.7 Snippet comments on license field <a name="5.7"></a>

 **5.7.1** Purpose: This field provides a place for the SPDX document creator to record any relevant background references or analysis that went in to arriving at the Concluded License for a snippet.

 **5.7.2** Intent: Here, the intent is to provide the recipient of the SPDX document with a detailed explanation of how the Concluded License was determined for a Snippet if it does not match the License Information in File, is marked `NOASSERTION`, or other helpful information relevant to determining the license of the snippet in a file.

 **5.7.3** Cardinality: Optional, one.